microsoft/WindowsProtocolTestSuites/TestSuites/RDP/docs/RDP_ClientUserGuide.md

 Please read the **Help Message** shown in the dialog to perform the operations manually.
 In this case, you will do:

-	* On the SUT, start a remote desktop (RDP) connection to the driver computer using the negotiation-based approach, and either of the TLS, CredSSP or RDP standard security protocol.
+	On the SUT, start a remote desktop (RDP) connection to the driver computer using the negotiation-based approach, and either of the TLS, CredSSP or RDP standard security protocol.

-	* Once you start the RDP connection successfully, on the driver computer, fill a non-negative number (such as 0) in **Return Value** field and click **Succeed** button**.** Otherwise, if you cannot start the RDP connection, fill a negative number (such as -1) in **Return Value** field, and fill the error message in the **Failure Message** field, then click **Fail**.
+	Once you start the RDP connection successfully, on the driver computer, fill a non-negative number (such as 0) in Return Value field and click Succeed button.
+Otherwise, if you cannot start the RDP connection, fill a negative number (such as -1) in Return Value field, and fill the error message in the Failure Message field, then click Fail.

-	* The test case will continue to run if you click the **Succeed** button, otherwise, it will end and fail.
+	The test case will continue to run if you click the Succeed button, otherwise, it will end and fail.

 * After the test finished, another dialog will be popped up on the driver computer, as following: